 We monitor public policies in order to ensure the implementation of prior consultation mechanisms.
 Through the mobilization of legal tools to access information and ensure participation in environmental issues, we compile fundamental information to understand the impacts of hydroelectric projects and tourism infrastructure within the protected areas.

-We seek to highlight the need for transparent coordination between actors to solve the socio-environmental problems of the sub-basins in relation to water management.
+We seek to highlight the need for transparent coordination between actors to solve the socio-environmental problems of the watershed in relation to water management.

 We promote good water management practices